 Our team of specialists provide eye screening for people who have diabetes.
 You will be invited for screening once a year, but some people may need to be seen more often in our clinics.

-We have the very best latest technology so we can take good care of your eyes.
+We have the very latest technology so we can take good care of your eyes.

 Diabetes can affect the small blood vessels at the back of your eyes, so we want to make sure we see any changes in your eye health and signs of diabetic eye disease as quickly as possible.

-Diabetes is a common cause of sight loss and you are at a higher risk of developing eye problems.
+Diabetes is a common cause of sight loss and people with this condition are at a higher risk of developing eye problems.

 When you arrive for your appointment one of our specialist screening staff will look after you.
 They will carry out a simple eye test, then put some drops in your eyes to dilate your pupils (make them bigger), so we can take a good look at your eyes.
 We will take pictures of the back of your eyes using a fundus camera.

-The whole procedure will take about 20 minutes and you’ll get your results through post in two to three weeks.
+The whole procedure will take about 20 minutes and you will get your results through post in two to three weeks.